AusClimateService/npcp/reports/phase1/phase1_report.md

 For the cross validation task, a simple replication of the training data outperforms all the univariate methods.
-The relative performance of the methods differs between RCMs (e.g. Figure 6.3.2 to 6.3.4) and metrics (TODO: Add percentile figures).
+The relative performance of the methods differs between RCMs (e.g. Figure 6.3.2 to 6.3.4) and metrics.
-The raw RCM data tends to be more biased than the raw GCM data, and biases tend to be lower if the GCM data is not dynamically downscaled prior to applying bias correction.
+The raw RCM data is often (but not always) more biased than the raw GCM data, and biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying bias correction.

 <p align="center">